Herbal Gardening - Common Herbs: Basil, Dill, Lavender

 Three popular herbs, Basil, Dill, and Lavender can be useful and attractive.

-Creating and tending an herb garden can be both fun and practical.
+Herbal gardening can be a useful and enjoyable hobby.
+Creating and tending your own herbal garden can be not only fun but practical.
 The aromas can be wonderful, the views beautiful, and many herbs can be used as medicines, for cooking, or simply for their beauty.
-Another plus about them is that growing them is easy.
-They're hardy plants and thrive well in all kinds of soils.
-For optimal results, however, it's helpful to keep in mind a few things about each specific one.
+Another plus about herbal gardening is that growing herbs is easy.
+They're typically hardy plants, thriving well in all kinds of soils.
+For optimal results, however, it's helpful to keep in mind a few basics about growing specific herbs.

 Let's discuss a few: